1915 to 1918 English cricket seasons: 1917

-Plum Warner, at home on sick leave, had an idea to stage services charity matches at Lord's.
+Pelham Warner, at home on sick leave, had an idea to stage services charity matches at Lord's.
 These would involve Dominions teams against English servicemen.
 Colin Blythe played in one shortly before he was killed.

 The number of games increased as cricket began to be viewed as a morale booster.
-Birley records that "as many as 119 services and schools games were played at Canterbury in 1917".
+Derek Birley recorded "as many as 119 services and schools games were played at Canterbury in 1917".

-A Yorkshire County XII played two-day matches against teams representing the Bradford League and the Yorkshire Council league.
+A Yorkshire County XII played two-day matches against teams representing the Bradford League and the Yorkshire Council League.

-When the 1918 Wisden was published, it honoured the School Bowlers of the Year - Harry Calder, John Firth, Clement Gibson, Gerard Rotherham and Greville Stevens.
+When the 1918 Wisden was published, it honoured the School Bowlers of the Year—Harry Calder, John Firth, Clement Gibson, Gerard Rotherham, and Greville Stevens.

 1918

 The charity and holiday games continued in 1918.
-This was a second successive warm summer and games were again well attended, especially league games with former county or Test professionals in action.
+This was a second successive warm summer, and games were again well attended, especially league games with former county or Test professionals in action.

-The 1919 Wisden honoured Five Public School Cricketers of the Year - Percy Adams, Percy Chapman, Adrian Gore, Lionel Hedges and Norman Partridge.
+The 1919 Wisden honoured Five Public School Cricketers of the Year—Percy Adams, Percy Chapman, Adrian Gore, Lionel Hedges, and Norman Partridge.
 Chapman went on to captain England.